slott56/Stingray-Reader/source/protobuf.rst

                     item, field_number, wire_type, item_size, field_value) )
                 yield field_number, field_value

+..  py:method::  Message.parse_protobuf( message_bytes )

     Create a bag in the form of a mapping ``{name: [value,value,value], ... }``.
 This will contain the top-level identifiers and the bytes that could be used to parse lower-level messages.

 ::